cloudflare/cloudflare-docs/content/workers/platform/limits.md

 ## Log size

-- You can log (`console.log()`) a maximum of 128KB of data to the console for a single request.
+- You can log (`console.log()`) a maximum of 128 KB of data to the console for a single request.
 After you exceed this limit, further log statements will not be recorded or appear when tailing the logs of your Worker.
-- Refer to the [Workers Trace Event Logpush docs](/workers/observability/logpush/#limits) for information on the maximum size of fields sent to logpush destinations.
+- Refer to the [Workers Trace Event Logpush documentation](/workers/observability/logpush/#limits) for information on the maximum size of fields sent to logpush destinations.